 As the landlord, you are responsible for the majority of repairs in the property.
 You must ensure that:

 The above responsibilities come from the Housing (Scotland) Act 2006 and are known as the Repairing Standard.
-If a property fails to meet this standard, the tenant has the right to apply to the Private Rented Housing Panel (PRHP).
-The PRHP has powers to serve notice requiring the landlord to carry out the repairs and may also reduce the rent due on the property by up to 90% until such time as the repairs have been completed.
-Further information is available from the PRHP website available through the related sites section of this web page.
+If a property fails to meet this standard, the tenant has the right to apply to the First Tier Tribunal for Scotland (Housing and Property Chamber).
+The Tribunal has powers to serve notice requiring the landlord to carry out the repairs and may also reduce the rent due on the property by up to 90% until such time as the repairs have been completed.
+Further information is available from the Tribunal website available through the 'Related Sites' section of this web page.

 It is the landlord's duty to ensure the property meets the Repairing Standard at the start of the tenancy and at all times during it.
 The landlord must inspect the property before the tenancy starts in order to identify any work necessary to meet the Repairing Standard.
 If work is required the tenant must be notified of this.
 Once the tenancy has started the duty to carry out repairs only applies where the landlord is aware the work is required, for example because the tenant has notified the landlord.
-Further information regarding the Repairing Standard is available in the related links section on the left of this page.
+Further information regarding the Repairing Standard is available in the 'Related Links' section of this page.